jpsim/DeckRocket/README.md

 ## Requirements

 DeckRocket is built in Swift and relies on Multipeer Connectivity on both OSX and iOS.
-Therefore beta versions of Xcode 6 (Beta 7), OSX 10.10 and iOS 8 are all required to build, install and use DeckRocket.
+Therefore Xcode 6.1, OS X 10.10 and iOS 8 are all required to build, install and use DeckRocket.

 ## Usage